 For built-in dashboards, you need to select an environment and Mule app.Figure 1.
 Built-in Dashboard Selection

 For custom dashboards, you can select from a list of available dashboards.
 You can also search for it by name.Figure 2.
 Custom Dashboard List

 Your data is pre-populated to the built-in dashboards and logs, so no configuration is needed.

 You can display the data points collected for the last given period of time (such as the last 5 or 30 minutes) or over a given date and time range.
-Depending on your license agreement, you might also be able to auto-refresh the displayed data.
+Depending on your subscription, you might also be able to auto-refresh the displayed data.

 You can use the drop-down in the calendar icon shown above to select the time period to display in a graph.

 This configuration is for displaying data from the last given period of time in a graph:

 Your setting applies across all graphs in the dashboard.
 A graph in the dashboard might look something like this: